YOUNG MARINE SCIENTIST RESEARCH AWARD

 - Submit your proposal to SJINML admin office following instructions provided on the application form.

 - Selected applicants will be invited to attend an interview.
-The student is expected to demonstrate understanding of scientific and technical issues related to his proposed research topic.
+The student is expected to demonstrate understanding of scientific and technical issues related to their proposed research topic.

 - For each call, a maximum of 10 best applications will be selected.

-- The student is given 9 months to complete his research work and submit a report.
+- The student is given 9 months to complete their research work and submit a report.

-- On award, the supervisor should assist student to complete registration to work at SJINML.
+- On award, the supervisor should assist the student to complete their registration to work at SJINML.
 Registration will require the host institution to endorse the SJINML Facility Use Agreement.
-Copy of the agreement may be found in the SJINML User Handbook and also downloadable here.
+A copy of the agreement may be found in the SJINML User Handbook and can also be downloaded here.

 - Publications of the research (via media releases, media interviews, speeches and/or videos etc.) must include an acknowledgement of the National Research Foundation for MSRDP and SJINML.

-- The grant covers SGD$960 student bench fee at SJINML (6 months) and research spending up to SGD$1,500 for research consumables and local travel for fieldwork.
-Funding does not cover student stipends, equipment purchase and international travel.
+- The grant provides for up to $1500 for bench fees and equipment use at SJINML, and $1500 for research consumables and fieldwork.
 No funds will be transferred to the student or host institution.
 SJINML project office will assist the students with their project purchases and finances.

-- At the end of the project period, the student is expected to hand in a report and present a research seminar describing the results of his work.
+- At the end of the project period, the student is expected to hand in a report and present a research seminar describing the results of their work.
 This may be an individual presentation scheduled as part of a departmental monthly seminar open to all institutions.
-Or, he may present at student symposia to be organised by the program in June 2019 and March 2021.
+Students are encouraged to present at the next Young Marine Scientist Symposia to be organised by the program in March 2021.

 - Good research reports arising from the program will be considered for publication in a special issue for marine science in Singapore Institute of Biology e-journal, the Asian Youth Journal of Biology.